kleberbernardino/investigating_impact_api_design_agentic_applications/README.md

-# Investigating the Impact of API Design Techniques for Tools in Agentic Applications
+# Investigating the Impact of API Design Techniques for Tools in Agentic Applications - Replication Package
 Investigating the Impact of API Design Techniques for Tools in Agentic Applications

 ## Implementation